HavinduPerera/HavinduPerera/README.md

 - Hi, I'm **an Undergraduate**

-- 🎓 I’m currently Studying **Bsc.
+- 🎓 I’m currently Studying **BSc.
 Computer Science at University of Westminster**

 - 💬 Ask me about **Java, Python, Android**